litmuschaos/litmus-docs/website/docs/pod-autoscaler.md

 ---
-id: "pod-autoscaler"
+id: pod-autoscaler
-title: "Scale the application replicas and test the node autoscaling on cluster"
+title: Scale the application replicas and test the node autoscaling on cluster
-sidebar_label: "Pod Autoscaler"
+sidebar_label: Pod Autoscaler
 ---

 ---